FlipsideCrypto/sdk/js/README.md

 ### Client Side Request Requirements

 All API Keys correspond to a list of hostnames.
 Client-side requests that do not originate from the corresponding hostname will fail.
+You may configure hostnames [here](https://flipsidecrypto.xyz/account/api-keys).